International Network for Government Science Advice (INGSA)

 - Gender, Globalisation and Democratisation

 - International Network for Government Science Advice (INGSA)

 - Science International

 INGSA’s mission is to provide a forum for policy makers, practitioners, academies, and academics to share experience, build capacity and develop theoretical and practical approaches to the use of scientific evidence in informing policy at all levels of government.

-The INGSA secretariat operates out of the Office of the Prime Minister’s Chief Science Advisor in New Zealand under the aegis of the International Council for Science as the founding partner.
-ICSU acts as a trustee of INGSA funds and provides validation of its strategy and governance arrangements.
+The INGSA secretariat operates out of the Office of the Prime Minister’s Chief Science Advisor in New Zealand under the aegis of the ISC.
+The ISC acts as a trustee of INGSA funds and provides validation of its strategy and governance arrangements.

 ICSU and INGSA successfully applied for funding to the International Development Research Center (IDRC) for a three-year project (2017-2019) aiming to create the competencies and conditions for better use of science-based evidence to inform public policy, especially around the SDGs.
 As part of this project, INGSA will run regional workshops, training, and research grants.